Graph States for Quantum Secret Sharing: Embedded protocols

-\begin{proposition} For all $n$-GHZ trees of $n$ qubits (see Fig.~\ref{fig:Tree}), the bit $l_1$ is forms an embedded $(n,n)$ {\sf QQ} quantum secret sharing scheme (within the subgroup of players $\{\mathsf{v}_1,\ldots,\mathsf{v}_n\}$).
+\begin{proposition} For all $n$-GHZ trees of $n$ qubits attaching the dealer's qubit to vertex $\mathsf{v}_1$ forms an embedded weak $(n,n)$ {\sf QQ} quantum secret sharing scheme with the same adversary and access structures as Proposition \ref{prop:(n,n) QQ} (within the subgroup of players $\{\mathsf{v}_1,\ldots,\mathsf{v}_n\}$).
 This is true independent of the form of all possible sets of neighbours $\mathcal{N}_i$ (including overlapping). \end{proposition}

 The {\sf QQ} is perhaps the most useful of the embedded protocols as it could readily be seen as part of an extended network, for example, the input to our protocol could occur as an output of some previous MBQC, and the output of our protocol could be the input to a subsequent computation.